Morning came quietly.

 For a while, nothing felt heavy.

 They passed a sign advertising an upcoming grand opening for a shopping center.
 Brand name gear at outlet prices.
-Opening day in a month.
-Too bad, Tony thought as they passed the large, fenced-in construction site.
-It would have been nice to stop in and check out some new camping gear.
+Opening day late next month.
+Too bad, Tony thought as they passed the large, fenced-in construction site, he could use some new gear.
+The buildings were already completed but still looked empty.

 The highway became a two-lane road that winded into the mountains.
 The air was cooler and every breath felt fresh.